 LOVELY LOCAL PEOPLE

 From Serolsar lake to Peak it was another 90 mins treks.
 These peaks are unknown to many adventure seekers and trekkers.
-It is not advisable to trek to these mountain peaks if you are inexperienced or amateur trekker.
-Fortunately, one of the local villagers family was heading towards those peaks for collecting some herbs.
+It is not advisable to trek to these mountain peaks if you are an inexperienced or amateur trekker.
+Fortunately, one of the local villagers’ family was heading towards those peaks for collecting some herbs.

 They offered us help and took us to those peaks we were lucky to meet such nice and kind people.
-There are no proper trails for Serolsar and Baja Peak, you will need to go through the dense forest area so hiking on these peaks are quite risky however you can always find villagers so It is always advisable to take a locality along with you.
+There are no proper trails for Serolsar and Baja Peak, you will need to go through the dense forest area so hiking on these peaks is quite risky however you can always find villagers so It is always advisable to take a locality along with you.